Case study 1: Calculating your pension under EU social security

 Case study 2: Calculating your pension under bilateral social security

 Case study showing how your entitlement to State Pension (Contributory) is calculated under bilateral social security agreements.

 Case study 1: Working Family Payment (WFP)

-This case study examines how a lone parent is assessed for Family Income Supplement.
+This case study examines how a lone parent is assessed for Working Family Payment.

 Case study 2: Working Family Payment (WFP)

 This case study examines how a family on low income is assessed for Working Family Payment.

 Case Study 1: How income from work affects Jobseeker's

 Income from work affects your Jobseeker's Allowance payment.
 This case study shows how work can affect this payment.

 Case study 2: How income from employment affects your Jobseeker's